Seventy9/100-days-of-code/log.md

 ### Day 4: July 23rd, Thursday

-**Today's Progress**: Started 3rd of 5 projects on "Responsive Web Design" course with freeCodeCamp.
+**Today's Progress**: Started the 3rd of 5 projects on "Responsive Web Design" course with freeCodeCamp.

 **Thoughts** Working on the 3rd challenge of "Responsive Web Design" and I am struggling.
 I am trying my best to write the page with my own CSS rather than relying on Bootstrap, however, if I were to use Bootstrap I would've finished by now.
 I would rather know how to do it myself properly rather than rely on a framework though.
 Most of the site looks OK so far, I am just struggling with the flex boxes and the responsiveness of the features and pricing sections so they change layout depending on page width.